Hong Kong democracy activist Joshua Wong released on bail after arrest | The China Post

 Beijing rejected plan to appease protesters

-On Friday, the Reuters news agency said Beijing had turned down a suggestion by Lam that the extradition bill is permanently withdrawn.
+On Friday, the Reuters news agency said Beijing had turned down a suggestion from Lam that the extradition bill be permanently withdrawn.

-Citing three senior government officials in the Hong Kong administration, it said Lam had advocated a plan to respond to protesters’ five main demands, which she said would diffuse the mounting political crisis.
+Citing three senior government officials in the Hong Kong administration, it said Lam had advocated a plan to respond to the protesters’ five main demands, which she said would defuse the mounting political crisis.

-Chinese leader, however, insisted the bill should not be withdrawn.
+Chinese leaders, however, insisted the bill should not be withdrawn.
 Instead, they said the Hong Kong government should take more initiative.

 Anniversary protest quelled

-Saturday’s rally, which had been banned by authorities, was set to mark the fifth anniversary of Beijing’s denial of universal suffrage in Hong Kong.
-That ruling fueled the Umbrella Movement, which was led mainly by young protesters including Wong.
+Saturday’s rally, which has been banned by authorities, was set to mark the fifth anniversary of Beijing’s denial of universal suffrage in Hong Kong.
+That ruling fueled the Umbrella Movement, which was led mainly by young protesters, including Wong.

 On Thursday, China brought fresh troops into Hong Kong in what it described as nothing more than a routine move.